DarkiCraft/Cpp-Make-Template/README.md

 #### iii.
 Update Makefile:

-Add any additional linker flags required by the library to the `ADDITIONAL_LINKER_FLAGS variable`.
+Add any additional linker flags required by the library to the `ADDITIONAL_LINKER_FLAGS` variable.
 For example, the [Raylib](https://github.com/raysan5/raylib) library requires additional linker flags: `-lopengl32`, `-lgdi32`, and `-lwinmm`.

 ```makefile